squid-cache/squid-cache.github.io/SquidFaq/OperatingSquid.rst

 Normally you cannot.
 Most TCP/IP stacks do not allow applications to create sockets with the local endpoint assigned to a foreign IP address.
-However, some folks have some [http://www.balabit.hu/en/downloads/tproxy/ patches to Linux] that allow exactly that.
+However, some folks have some [[http://www.balabit.hu/en/downloads/tproxy/|patches to Linux]] that allow exactly that.

 In this situation, you must ensure that all HTTP packets destined for the client IP addresses are routed to the Squid box.
 If the packets